-- being responsive and sensitive to changes in the student's circumstances and health and wellbeing - collaborating, where appropriate and with the support of the student and their family, with any external allied health professionals, services or agencies that are supporting the student - monitoring individual student attendance and developing an Attendance Improvement Plans in collaboration with the student and their family - running regular Student Support Group meetings for all students: - o with a disability - o in Out of Home Care - \circ and with other complex needs that require ongoing support and monitoring
+- Being responsive and sensitive to changes in the student's circumstances and health and wellbeing - Collaborating, where appropriate and with the support of the student and their family, with any external allied health professionals, services or agencies that are supporting the student - Monitoring individual student attendance and developing an Attendance Improvement Plans in collaboration with the student and their family - Engaging with our regional Koorie Engagement Support Officers - Running regular Student Support Group meetings for all students: - With a disability - In Out of Home Care - And with other complex needs that require ongoing support and monitoring

-3. Identifying students in need of support
+4. Identifying students in need of support

-Horsham College is committed to providing the necessary support to ensure our students are supported intellectually, emotionally and socially.
+Horsham College is committed to providing the necessary support to ensure our students are supported intellectually, emotionally, and socially.
 The Student Wellbeing team plays a significant role in developing and implementing strategies to help identify students in need of support and enhance student wellbeing.
-Horsham College will utilise the following information and tools to identify students in need of extra emotional, social or educational support:
+Horsham College will utilise the following information and tools to identify students in need of extra emotional, social, or educational support:

-- personal, health and learning information gathered upon enrolment and while the student is enrolled
+- Personal, health and learning information gathered upon enrolment and while the student is enrolled

-- attendance records
+- Attendance records

-- academic performance
+- Academic performance

-- observations by school staff such as changes in engagement, behaviour, selfcare, social connectedness and motivation
+- Observations by school staff such as changes in engagement, behaviour, self-care, social connectedness, and motivation

-- attendance, detention and suspension data
+- Attendance, detention, and suspension data

-- engagement with families
+- Engagement with families

-- self-referrals or referrals from peers
+- Self-referrals or referrals from peers